BeezBeez/Windows-RoundedScreen/README.md

 # Windows-RoundedScreen
-A simple workaround to get a rounded screen corners on Windows
+A simple workaround to get rounded screen corners on Windows

 changes from BeezBeez-orginal:
 - hidden from alt+tab list